zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 505.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode to help improve your English even faster.
+Go there to download a Learning Guide for this episode to help improve your English even faster.

 This episode is called “Teaching Children About Safety.”
 It’s about a teacher, Ms. Sanchez, who goes to class thinking that she needs to tel l her students all about safety, but she gets a surprise at the end.
 Let’ s get started.